chair of foundational core curriculum committee

 computer science and engineering

-since fall of 2014, i am an assistant professor in the computer science and engineering department at taylor university where i teach computer graphics courses and core cs courses. beginning fall of 2018, i am a department co-chair and the chair of the foundational core committee.
+since fall of 2014, i have been teaching computer graphics and core cs courses in the computer science and engineering department at taylor university. beginning fall of 2018, i am a department co-chair and the chair of the foundational core committee.

 i earned a ph.d. in computer science from dartmouth college in june 2014 and a b.a. in computer science and mathematics from tabor college in may 2009, where i graduated summa cum laude. while at grad school, i have been working with dr. fabio pellacini from the dartmouth computer graphics lab on studying 3d content creation and design workflows (primary focus), material visualization, and the perception of lighting and shadows.